 • Carry and align solar panels.

-• Is modular, safe, and manufacturable.
+• Is safe and manufacturable.

 • Vacuum suction: unreliable on porous brick surfaces.